Movatterモバイル変換

 Close-up of a scene from the Dream Stele depicting Thutmose IV giving offerings to the Great Sphinx of Giza.
 From a full-sized reproduction on display at theRosicrucian Egyptian Museum,San Jose.

 Thutmose IV was born toAmenhotep II andTiaa, but was not actually the crown prince and Amenhotep II's chosen successor to the throne.
-Some scholars speculate that Thutmose oustedhis older brother in order to usurp power and then commissioned theDream Stele in order to justify his unexpected kingship.
+Some scholars speculate that Thutmose oustedhis older brother in order to usurp power[6] and then commissioned theDream Stele in order to justify his unexpected kingship.
 Thutmose's most celebrated accomplishment was the restoration of theGreat Sphinx of Giza and subsequent commission of the Dream Stele.
 According to Thutmose's account on the Dream Stele, while the young prince was out on a hunting trip, he stopped to rest under the head of the Sphinx, which was buried up to the neck in sand.
 He soon fell asleep and had a dream in which the Sphinx told him that if he cleared away the sand and restored it he would become the next pharaoh.
 After completing the restoration of the Sphinx, he placed a carved stone tablet, now known as the Dream Stele, between the two paws of the Sphinx.
-The restoration of the Sphinx, and the text of the Dream Stele would then be a piece of propaganda on Thutmose's part, meant to bestow legitimacy upon his unexpected kingship.[5]
+The Dream Stele was not the only inscription claiming Thutmose IV divine right to rule.
+Also on the Sphinx was an inscription detailing Thutmose as a child finding a stone in the shape of a divine falcon intended to solidify his rule.[7]
+The restoration of the Sphinx, and the text of the Dream Stele would then be a piece of propaganda on Thutmose's part, meant to bestow legitimacy upon his unexpected kingship.[8]

 Syrian ("Retjenu") tribute bearers inthe tomb ofSobekhotep, during the reign of Thutmose IV,Thebes.British Museum